dani-edo/dani-edo.github.io/README.md

 # TicTacToe Game
-This project is a TicTacToe game generator for all sizes.
+This project is a TicTacToe Game Generator for all sizes.
 The number of rows and columns depends on the amount entered by the user.

+## Dependencies
+1. Bootstrap 4.4.1 [Front End Framework (Styling)]
+2. Jquery 1.7.2 [Javascript Library]

 ## Try this!
 If you want run this project, all you have to do is: